deltachat/deltachat-pages/en/help.md

 ### Are messages marked with the mail icon exposed on the Internet? {#tls}

-If you are sending or receiving email messages without end-to-end encryption (using a classic e-mail server), they are protected from cell or cable companies who can not read or modify your email messages.
+If you are sending or receiving e-mail messages without end-to-end encryption (using a classic e-mail server), they are still protected from cell or cable companies who can not read or modify your e-mail messages.
-But your and your recipient's e-mail providers may read, analyze or modify your messages, including any attachments.
+But both your and your recipient's e-mail providers may read, analyze or modify your messages, including any attachments.

 Delta Chat by default uses strict